sultan308/masjidi/readme.md

 * StatusCode : ```500```  and msg: ```"Error occured"``` | internal server error.

 ## Contributing
-This project was created for practice practice only its not intended realword use.
+This project was created for practice purposes only its not intended realword use.
 However any reccomndation are welcome.
 Wiether its a major desgin flaw or a best prctice advice please don't hesitate to open a new issue I am always happy to learn.